-Most of the players in the academy are recruited via the Ajax scouting network, where scouts often travel around Holland, South America and Africa, looking for the best young talent available.
-The only other way to join the Ajax Amsterdam youth academy, apart from being scouted, is through the annually hosted 3-day ‘talent week’.
+Most of the players in the academy are recruited via the Ajax scouting network, where scouts often travel around Holland, South America, and Africa, looking for the best young talent available.
+The only other way to join youth development at Ajax Academy in Amsterdam, apart from being scouted, is through the annually hosted 3-day ‘talent week’.
 During these 3 days, over 1,000 children and teenagers attend this event, putting their footballing abilities to the test through a number of drills and tests.
-Edgar Davids (retired), and Rafael Van Der Vaart (currently at Real Madrid), are among the few who made their mark at this event, and eventually graduated to the first team.
+Edgar Davids (retired), and Rafael Van Der Vaart (Real Madrid) are among the few who made their mark at this event and eventually graduated to the first team.

-What is even more interesting is the fact that every youth team within the academy are trained in exactly the same way (execpt for physical / fitness training) as the Ajax first team, hence making the players accustomed to the core playing style, and making it easier to adapt when they make it to the first team.
-The same 4-3-3 formation and ‘total football’ style of play have been central to the club’s success over the last 20-30 years, where creativity, technique and speed are an absolute necessity.
-This philosophy has been used to develop the current T.I.P.S model, which stands for technique, insight, personality, and speed, with each one of these attributes are considered vital for the development of a trainee.
-Perhaps this is why a graduate from the Ajax Amsterdam youth academy are rated as among the best when it comes to technique, balls skills and creativity.
+What is even more interesting is the fact that every youth team within the academy are trained in exactly the same way (except for physical/fitness training) as the Ajax first team, hence making the players accustomed to the core playing style, and making it easier to adapt when they make it to the first team.
+The same 4-3-3 formation and ‘total football’ style of play have been central to the club’s success over the last 20-30 years, where creativity, technique, and speed are an absolute necessity.
+Ajax has developed this philosophy that has been used to develop the current T.I.P.S model, which stands for technique, insight, personality, and speed, with each one of these attributes, are considered vital for the development of a trainee.
+Perhaps this is why a graduate Ajax player of the Ajax Amsterdam youth academy are rated as among the best when it comes to technique, balls skills, and creativity.

-Other competing youth academies such as the FC Barcelona’s ‘cantera’, have recently caught up with the standards of the Ajax youth academy, but still have some catching up to do when it comes to comparing the number of world class players that have been produced.
-To prove this, we have compiled a short list of some of the top players who have come through the ranks of the famous Ajax Amsterdam youth academy:
+Other competing youth academies such as the FC Barcelona’s Barça Academy, have recently caught up with the standards of the Ajax youth academy, but still, have some catching up to do when it comes to comparing the number of world class players that have been produced.
+To prove this, we have compiled a short list of some of the top players who have come through the ranks of the famous Ajax academy:

 - Johan Cruyff (retired)